ImgBotApp/InternetNL/detail/conn/ipv6/resolver-conn/verdict/good_en.md

-The resolver can connect to a name server over IPv6.
+Your DNS resolver is able to query name servers over IPv6.